Shop Insurance Australia: Weekly Industry News Wrap

 This Week:

-Hello and welcome to Shop Insurance Australia: Weekly Industry News Wrap, Im Paige Estritori, and its Monday, 13 April 2026.
+Hello and welcome to Shop Insurance Australia: Weekly Industry News Wrap with Paige Estritori, on Sunday 24 May 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.